abhishek-kumar-code/Redfish_Public/Specification.md

 | URI                     | Description
 | ---------               | -----------
-| /redfish/               | The URI that is used to return the [version](#protocol-version)       .
+| /redfish               | The URI that is used to return the [version](#protocol-version)       .
 | /redfish/v1/            | The URI for the Redfish [Service Root](#service-root-request)
 | /redfish/v1/odata       | The URI for the Redfish [OData Service Document](#odata-service-document-request)
 | /redfish/v1/$metadata   | The URI for the Redfish [Metadata Document](#metadata-document-request)

-In addition, the following URIs without trailing slash shall be either Redirected to the Associated Redfish-defined URI shown in the table below or else shall be treated by the service as the equivalent URI to the associated Redfish-defined URI:
+In addition, the following URI without a trailing slash shall be either Redirected to the Associated Redfish-defined URI shown in the table below or else shall be treated by the service as the equivalent URI to the associated Redfish-defined URI:

 | URI                     | Associated Redfish-Defined URI         .
 | ---------               | -----------
-| /redfish                | /redfish/
 | /redfish/v1             | /redfish/v1/

 If a service implementation chooses not to redirect these two APIs and instead treat them as equivalent APIs, then all relative URIs used by the service shall include the full path starting with /redfish/v1/...